-The Committee of Management is taking an interest in discussions between the Association of Financial Mutuals (AFM) and HM Treasury regarding updating of friendly society legislation.
-Any changes may be beneficial and enable the Society to offer a wider range of financial services products.
+The Committee of Management is taking an interest in discussions between the Association of Financial Mutuals (AFM) and HM Treasury, The Prudential Regulation Authority and the Financial Conduct Authority regarding the updating of friendly society legislation and the simplification of the procedures required in transfers of engagement.
+Any changes may be beneficial to the Society as it considers the future.